Complete Margazhi Guide to Chennai Temples: Discover Vaikunta Ekadasi, Arudra Darshan

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Margazhi Masam in Chennai is a season of devotion, ritual scholarship, and cultural heritage.
-Temples host pujas, festivals, and discourses, and some also showcase music and dance that highlight bhakti and aesthetics.
+Margazhi Masam in Chennai is presented as a season of devotion, art, ritual scholarship, and living heritage.
+Temples host special pujas, festivals, spiritual discourses, recitations, and, in select shrines, music and dance programs.